seanmatthews1/five-finger-exercises/README.md

    functions for the purposes of tackling multi-period / multi-echelon problems.

+ - RiskAccounting.pl: A complete - production scale - reconstruction
+   of the ETL for risk account for a large bank in Prolog.
+I built this for testing purposes for a bank that was trying to merge two such systems.
+The orignal system for which this is a reference model was written in Oracle and ran overnight on enterprise hardware.
+My reconstruction ran in 20 minutes on my laptop.
+My reconstruction not only systematically verifed all the aggregation in the system (which had never previously been done), but was also able to confirm, for the first time, that the core four rule model for the accounting aggregation was correct.

  - Sudoko.py: A solver for Sudoko problems in python - pleasingly compact, I think.